-Thus, with respect to Count 5 the circuit court made three holdings: (1) that the individual defendants were entitled to statutory immunity under the Coverdell Act; (2) that the Board was entitled to summary judgment under the Hunter line of cases; and (3) that summary judgment was proper because no reasonable jury could find that the defendants were negligent.
-We will review each of these holdings, without deference, to determine whether summary judgment was correct as a matter of law.
+Thus, with respect to Count 5, the circuit court made three holdings: (1) that the individual defendants were entitled to statutory immunity under the Coverdell Act; (2) that the Board was entitled to summary judgment under the Hunter line of cases; and (3) that summary judgment was proper because no reasonable jury could find that the defendants were negligent.4 We will review each of these holdings, without deference, to determine whether summary judgment was correct as a matter of law.
 Laing v.
 Volkswagen of Am., Inc., 180 Md.
 App.
 136, 152-53 (2008).
 We shall hold that the circuit court was legally correct in granting summary judgment for the individual defendants under the Coverdell Act, and in granting summary judgment to the Board under the Hunter line of cases.
-Because we affirm summary judgment on these grounds, and because of procedural defects in the Gambrills' briefing, we do not reach the circuit court's final holding that no reasonable jury could have found the defendants liable.
+Because we affirm summary judgment on these grounds, and because of procedural defects in the Gambrills' briefing, we do not reach the circuit court's final holding that no reasonable jury could have found the defendants liable.5

-&lt;sup>4 The circuit court also specifically declined to find as a matter of law that S. was contributorily negligent or assumed the risk.
-Likewise, we decline to find her contributorily negligent or to have assumed the risk.
+4 The circuit court also specifically declined to find as a matter of law that S. was contributorily negligent or assumed the risk.
+Likewise, we would decline to find her contributorily negligent or to have assumed the risk.

-&lt;sup>5 We note, however, that, should a higher court disagree with our analysis, we would have held that the Gambrills have waived this theory because they did not present any argument that explains that the circuit court erred in this determination.
-See, e.g., DiPino, 354 Md. at 56 (explaining that where "a point germane to the appeal is not adequately raised" the appellate court should decline to address it).
-Thus, we would affirm on this basis as well.
+5 We note, however, that, should a higher court disagree with our analysis, we would have held that the Gambrills have waived this theory because they did not present any argument that explains that the circuit court erred in this determination.
+See, e.g., DiPino,